nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Edit a student's details : `edit`

 Edits an existing student's details in Class Manager.
+One or more details can be edited at once.

 Format: `edit STUDENT_NUMBER [n/NAME] [p/PHONE] [e/EMAIL] [s/NEW_STUDENT_NUMBER] [c/CLASS_NUMBER]`